If you’re applying to Queen’s (Smith) Commerce, or you’re simply interested in learning more about the program, this guide is for you.

 The Queen’s Commerce Supplementary Essays (SE) are arguably the most important parts of your application.

-You have 30 days from when you access the questions on SOLUS to complete the SEs.
-If you do not complete the first randomly generated set of questions after 30 days, another set of three questions will appear.
+You will have 30 days from when you access the questions on SOLUS to complete and submit your essay.
+If you do not submit the first randomly generated set of questions by 30 days, another set of 3 questions will appear for you to complete.

-When you log in to SOLUS, you will see how many days you have left to complete your essays.
+You can see how many days you have left to complete the questions on SOLUS, shown here: